rsnpj/notes-site/notes/Year_3/Recommender_Systems/Content-Based_Filtering.md

     -   List content features/descriptions
 -   New item
     -   New items recommended
-    -   Not susceptible to first-rater problem
+    -   Not susceptible to first-rater problem(heavy influence of those who first rate the item)

 Drawbacks of Content-Based Filtering: